laudis / neo4j-php-client

 Result formats/hydration

-The default formatter is the \Laudis\Neo4j\Formatters\OGMFormatter
+The default formatter is the \Laudis\Neo4j\Formatters\SummarizedResultFormatter

 , which is explained extensively in the result format section.

-which decorates any formatter and adds an extensive result summary.
+adds an extensive result summary.

 The client builder provides an easy way to change the formatter:

-$client = \Laudis\Neo4j\ClientBuilder::create() ->withFormatter(\Laudis\Neo4j\Formatter\SummarizedResultFormatter::create()) ->build(); /** * The client will now return a result, decorated with a summary. * * @var \Laudis\Neo4j\Databags\SummarizedResult $results */ $summarisedResult = $client->run('MATCH (x) RETURN x'); // The summary contains extensive information such as counters for changed values in the database, // information on the database, potential notifications, timing, a (profiled) plan, the type of query // and information on the server itself. $summary = $summarisedResult->getSummary(); // The result is exactly the same as the default. $result = $summarisedResult->getResult();
+$client = \Laudis\Neo4j\ClientBuilder::create()->build(); /** * The client will now return a result, decorated with a summary. * * @var \Laudis\Neo4j\Databags\SummarizedResult $results */ $summarisedResult = $client->run('MATCH (x) RETURN x'); // The summary contains extensive information such as counters for changed values in the database, // information on the database, potential notifications, timing, a (profiled) plan, the type of query // and information on the server itself. $summary = $summarisedResult->getSummary(); // The result is exactly the same as the default. $result = $summarisedResult->getResult();

 Concepts